-- (d) Licensing Authority Policy Statement;
+- (c) Licensing Authority Policy Statement;

-- (e) Gambling Authority Policy Statement;
+- (d) Gambling Authority Policy Statement;

-- (f) Local Transport Plan;
+- (e) Local Transport Plan;

-- (g) Youth Justice Plan;
+- (f) Youth Justice Plan;

+- (g) Community Safety Partnership Plan;

 - (h) Pay Policy Statement; and

 - (i) any plan or strategy for the control of the authority's borrowing, investments or capital expenditure.

 - 4.2.2 Other plans or strategies which Council has determined that the decision should be taken by them as to whether that plan or strategy should be adopted or approved (including those subject to a recommendation in Government Guidance that should be adopted by the Council as part of the Policy Framework):

 - (a) The Council Plan; and

 - (b) such other plans and strategies to be submitted to full Council by the Cabinet as Council may from time to time determine.